Electronic Batch Records Upgrade to PAS-X

 The previous system used a SCADA system with an Oracle database to store data.
 The SCADA system communicated with 13 different Programable Logic Controllers (PLC), not all of the same type.
 Recipes that defined phase parameters, sequencing, and phase entry/exit criteria were stored in the Oracle database.
-Recipe processing was handled by the vBatch component of iFix.
+Recipe processing was handled by the vBatch component of iFIX.

 Replacement System Overview

 The new system replaced vBatch, iFix, the Oracle database, and the 13 PLCs with 3 ControlLogix PLCs.
-2 of the PLCs control the process using existing converted code from the original 13 PLCs and the third PLC functions as the recipe controller/data concentrator.
+Two of the new PLCs control the process using existing converted code from the original 13 PLCs and the third PLC functions as the recipe controller/data concentrator.
 Alarms were moved to the data concentrator PLC and now use FactoryTalk View Alarms and Events to display and distribute alarm messages.
 The message data is stored on the data concentrator PLC and is triggered by monitoring the running recipes.

 As part of the project, Grantek developed a detailed system functional description outlining the data processing required at each step.
 The MES team handled operator interaction for processing of manual steps and storing of batch records and process deviations.
 Manual steps required interaction to the recipe processing PLC through the Grantek designed MES-PLC interface.

-The equipment upgrade was successful, validation effort was reduced, and data integrity of the EBR system was maintained.
+The upgrade was successful, validation effort was reduced, and data integrity of the EBR system was maintained.
 Grantek’s integration expertise enabled us to set up the new MES system correctly in order to provide accurate data to the plant’s EBR system.